Gifted education: Acceleration

-Pupils are advanced to a higher-level class covering material more suited to their abilities and preparedness.
+People are advanced to a higher-level class covering material more suited to their abilities and preparedness.
 This may take the form of skipping grades or completing the normal curriculum in a shorter-than-normal period of time ("telescoping").
 Subject acceleration (also called partial acceleration) is a flexible approach that can advance a student in one subject, such as mathematics or language, without changing other studies, such as history or science.
 This type of acceleration is usually based upon achievement testing, rather than IQ.

 Some colleges offer early entrance programs that give gifted younger students the opportunity to attend college early.
 In the U.S., many community colleges allow advanced students to enroll with the consent of school officials and the pupil's parents.

 Acceleration presents gifted children with academic material from established curricula that is commensurate with their ability and preparedness, and for this reason is a low-cost option from the perspective of the school.
 This may result in a small number of children taking classes targeted at older children.
 For the majority of gifted students, acceleration is beneficial both academically and socially.
 Whole grade skipping is considered rapid acceleration.
 Some advocates have argued that the disadvantages of being retained in a standard mixed-ability classroom are substantially worse than any shortcomings of acceleration.
 For example, psychologist Miraca Gross reports: "the majority of these children [retained in a typical classroom] are socially rejected [by their peers with typical academic talents], isolated, and deeply unhappy.
 Children of IQ 180+ who are retained in the regular classroom are even more seriously at risk and experience severe emotional distress."
 These accelerated children should be placed together in one class if possible.
 Research suggests that acceleration might have an impact long after students graduate from high school.
 For example, one study shows that high-IQ individuals who experienced full-grade acceleration earned higher incomes as adults.